Katie Rebecca Garner Genealogy

 Testimonials

-“I am very pleased with the Katie’s professional undertaking and accomplishments concerning this project and I would most certainly recommend her to anyone interested in employing her for genealogical research.”
+“I am very pleased with Katie’s professional undertaking and accomplishments concerning this project and I would most certainly recommend her to anyone interested in employing her for genealogical research.”

 – G. Parsons